Honda D16 Engine – Everything You Need To Know

 Although you may be surprised to see a Honda engine guide here at Drifted, we’re well aware that many drifting fans begin their path into the tuning world with the likes of Civic’s, and given the D16’s popularity, it’s an engine that we just had to explore.

-So, if you’re a Honda fan, we highly recommend checking these out when you’ve finished this guide, especially if you’re not sure which engine best suits your needs.
+So, if you’re a Honda fan, we highly recommend checking these out after you’ve finished this guide, especially if you’re not sure which engine best suits your needs.

-Production began for the D-series engine in 1984, with the 1.5-liter D15-series engine initially found in the Honda CRX throughout the US and Europe.
+Production began for the Honda D engine series all the way back in 1984, with the 1.5-liter D15-series engine initially found in the Honda CRX throughout the US and Europe.

-Just two years after production began for the D-series, Honda opted to produce an engine with an increased displacement, which is when the 1.6-liter D16 was born.
+Just two years after production began for the D-series engine lineup, Honda opted to produce an engine with an increased displacement, which is when the 1.6-liter D16 was born.

 Although they share the same cylinder bore, the piston stroke’s increase enabled Honda to achieve the desired displacement of 1.6-liters.

-Thanks to the mass-production scale, used D16’s are prevalent in the US and conveniently sourced for incredibly low prices, making them the perfect candidate for upgrading.
+Thanks to the mass-production scale, used Honda D16’s are prevalent in North America and conveniently sourced for incredibly low prices, making them the perfect candidate for upgrading.

 Combine these positives with a respectable amount of off-the-shelf aftermarket support, and there’s no wonder that so many Honda enthusiasts are opting for Honda’s D16 engine with their tuning builds.